plone/documentation/docs/install/source-step-by-step.md

 ---
 html_meta:
-  "description": "Install Plone 6 backend from scratch for the one who wants to look under the hood" "property=og:description": "Install Plone 6 backend from scratch for the one who wants to look under the hood" "property=og:title": "Install Plone backend from Scratch – Step by Step" "keywords": "Plone, Plone 6, install, backend, pip, mxdev, mxmake, cookiecutter, source, Zope, buildout"
+  "description": "Install Plone 6 backend from its packages for the one who wants to look under the hood" "property=og:description": "Install Plone 6 backend from its packages for the one who wants to look under the hood" "property=og:title": "Install Plone backend from its Packages – Step by Step" "keywords": "Plone, Plone 6, install, backend, pip, mxdev, mxmake, cookiecutter, packages, source, Zope, buildout"
 ---

 (install-source-stepbystep-start-label)=

-# Install Plone backend from Scratch – Step by Step
+# Install Plone backend from its Packages – Step by Step

 (install-source-stepbystep-backend-start-label)=